 With time-to-market being a key differentiator in the digital space, INTRALOT Canvas will empower TSLC to rapidly build and configure a responsive HTML5 betting portal offering a full-featured betting experience, optimized for all screen sizes, with customized, personalized and rich betting content offering for their online players, differentiating TSLC from the competition.
-INTRALOT Canvas is a truly powerful CMS, featuring embedded software tools like personaliLottory from page 16 a row.
-It was a hit and attracted a different player than they had been seeing.
+INTRALOT Canvas is a truly powerful CMS, featuring embedded software tools like personaliLottory from page 16 ization, analytics, player engagement and marketing and a comprehensive set of betting-specific functionalities.